common-voice/our-voices-model-competition/submit/Variant_Accent_Dialect/Devisa/README.md

 The Makefile should be able to recreate the environment, simply by running `make`.

+After that if you want to copy in the models and language-models instead of retraining them, please unzip the `models-and-lm.zip` file and place the `models/` and the `lm-models/` folders inside of the source-code folder.

 Note that the application that splits the Common Voice dataset is non-deterministic.
 As such, if you want to recreate the results, you can find the custom splits both in the `splits/` folder in the source-code directory and in the individual packages for RM-Surilv and RM-Vallader on the [project's Gitlab package repository](https://gitlab.com/prvInSpace/romansh-stt-project/-/packages).
+For your convenience these will be copied into the correct folder when you run the `make` command.

 The Docker environment can be started via the Makefile using a couple of flags.
 The most notable of which is LANG which specifies which language-code to target.
 For example, to create an environment with both spoken and text data for rm-sursilv, this can be done by calling: